iamarya2k24/iamarya2k24/README.md

 1. Study group for Networking classes
-2. Graphic designers for learning design with mentorship.
+2. UX/UI for Apps and Sites.

 <!--